liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

 ## What next?

 So we've seen two very different patterns.
-The selector pattern - which values access to all application state at any time in the lifecycle of the application, and the Option pattern - which encourages using application knowledge to only ask for information when it makes sense, for example only asking for the session's userName if we have a session.
+The first is the selector pattern, which values access to all application state at any time in the lifecycle of the application.
+The second is the Option types pattern, which encourages using application knowledge to only ask for information when it makes sense, for example only asking for the session's username if we have a session.

-We must decide to either have full easy access to the state and accept full responsibility for nulls and other 'empty' values such as `''` (selector pattern) or limited access to the state and have no responsibility for nulls (Option pattern).
+Although these two patterns nicely solve design problems, we've seen that sometimes the way they interact with each other can cause trouble.
+For example with the selector pattern we sometimes need to forego OptionTypes and instead return (and handle) nulls and other 'empty' values such as `''`.
+And when using OptionTypes we sometimes weren't able to successfully access all redux state values at all times, for example not being able to access the `username` when there is no logged in user.

  We know that patterns come with trade-offs.
 Sometimes it’s an added level of indirection, high learning curve, or boilerplating code.
-We have now learnt that sometimes the trade off is having to give up an existing pattern.
+We can now see that sometimes the trade-off could even be needing give up an existing pattern.

-So are we seconds away from Redux/OptionType utopia or will we need to accept defeat and cut one from our application?
+So are we seconds away from finding a Redux + OptionType utopia or will we need to accept defeat and cut one from our application?
 Join us after our tech design meeting to find out what we choose in part 2 - a shiny new solution!